RustFields/rustfields.github.io/implementation/implementation-issues.md

         ...
     }
 ```
-would allow fundamental constructs to be defined as pure functions and not methods of an object, making it theoretically possible to write such code:
+it would allow fundamental constructs to be defined as pure functions and not methods of an object, making it theoretically possible to write such code:

 ```rust
     let result = rep(||0, |a| nbr(||a) + 1);